How to Colour Your Hair at Home: Expert Tips on Colouring Your Hair at Home

 - Apply the barrier cream around your hairline.
 “Put little dots around your hairline, and then you can massage it in,” advises Josh.
 “It really helps stop any staining.”

 - Into your bowl, mix the full tubes of A, B, and your Miracle Shot and Shade Shot.
 Squeeze the colour from the top down, like toothpaste

 - Always apply colour on dry hair and start your application where you feel the grey hair is most resistant, for most people that is on the hairline

-- Using the brush found in your Application Kit push the colour onto your roots
+- Using the brush found in your Accessories Kit push the colour onto your roots

 - Always blend the colour away from your face, you don’t want to pull the colour onto your skin